 Divide the routine between morning, afternoon, and evening.
 Morning chores tend to be tasks that need to be done to get the day off to a good start.
 Afternoon chores quickly return the house to a state of order.
 Evening chores wind down the day and prepare you for tomorrow.

-When to Do the Routines
+When to Do the Daily Cleaning Routine

-Morning and evening routines also work marvelously as a wake-up routine and a routine to close-up the house.
+Morning and evening routines also work marvelously as a wake-up routine and a routine to close up the house.
 Either works.
 You must choose one though.

 If you’re using my daily planner, that’s what the morning, afternoon, and evening routine lists are for in the front.
 Write down your critical 3-4 tasks on those pages.